xusamson8/CS146/Labs/Lab 7/lab7.md

 Intuition: since we are looking for the *smallest number* of cities that are reachable through some path, we should use Floyd Warshall's algorithm.
 #### Java
+create a 2d matri first, and then create the paths to the cities, use floyd warshalls algorithm see which distance is the shortest by using math min, the numbers to the cities have to be smaller than the threshold , increment the count of possibilities for the city with this count, we keep track of a city that has the smallest number of reachable paths return that city

 #### Python
+similar intuition, syntax in python